Hello and welcome!

 - 2013 International Speech Contest – First Place

-While awards are nice, one of the greatest pleasures that I have had in Toastmasters comes from helping others gain confidence in themselves and seeing them make steady progress in the development of their public speaking skills.
+While awards are nice, one of the greatest pleasures that I have had comes from helping others gain confidence in themselves and seeing them make steady progress in the development of their public speaking skills.

 My hope is that this blog will provide similar assistance to others.
 So please stay awhile and have a look around the site; with luck you will find something useful or at least amusing.